LanderDuncan/LSTMWeather/README.md

 ## Demo

-You can find a demo of this project at [weather.martinangell.com](https://weather.martinangell.com) or [weather.landerduncan.net](https://weather.landerduncan.net) depending on which of us you like more
+You can find a demo of this project at <a href="https://weather.martinangell.com" target="_blank">weather.martinangell.com</a> or <a href="https://weather.landerduncan.net" target="_blank">weather.landerduncan.net</a> depending on which of us you like more

 ## Technologies